microsoft/nl-partner-landing-page/content/Data-AI/_Solution-plays/AI-Apps/2. get-your-data-estate-ai-ready/_index.md

 # Get Your Data Estate AI-Ready

 First, you’ll need to make sure your IT landscape is AI-ready.
-This means you have invested time to evaluate your data estate and you’ve made the right moves to migrate to [Azure How to Migrate and Modernize with the Cloud | Microsoft Azure .](https://azure.microsoft.com/en-us/solutions/migration/migration-journey/?activetab=pivot:planningtab#migration) Organizations simply can’t access any of the benefits of AI if your data is still on-prem.
+This means you have invested time to evaluate your data estate and you’ve made the right moves to migrate to [<u>Azure How to Migrate and Modernize with the Cloud | Microsoft Azure.<u>](https://azure.microsoft.com/en-us/solutions/migration/migration-journey/?activetab=pivot:planningtab#migration) Organizations simply can’t access any of the benefits of AI if your data is still on-prem.
 Secondly, learning how to modernize your data and analytics to Azure creates a foundation for AI.